 Garret put a thin finger up to his lips.
 "Shhh," he whispered, then nodded his head in the direction of the ventilator.
-A voice began speaking, but it was faint and hard to hear.

-"It's Lucretia," Garret whispered.
-"She's in Julita's room."
+"It's Lucretia.
+She's in the attic."
 Shadoe inclined himself closer and cocked his head to hear better.

-Suddenly Lucretia's angry voice shattered the silence.
-"You filthy little whore!
+\ \ \ \ "You filthy little whore!
 He was here, wasn't he?
 What did he do?
 Did he touch you?"
-"No," Julita sobbed, her voice trembling with fright.
-"He brought ... he brought my m-mask."
+"No," Julita lied, her voice trembling with fright.
+"He brought...he brought my m-mask."
 "You mean he saw you without your mask on?"
 Lucretia shouted, insane fury showing on her face.

-"I left it...."
-"You ugly little monster," Lucretia snapped, her midnight eyes squinting at her with hate.
+"I left it-" "You ugly little monster," Lucretia snapped, her midnight eyes squinting at her with hate.
 "You had your mask off outside this room?"
 Lucretia's voice dropped to a low, threatening tone.
 "You will never leave this room again, do you hear?
 You will diiiie in this room."
-The word came out as a hiss among all the others.
+She hissed the hateful word, setting it apart from all the others.
 "Just like your father in the basement."
 Her lips thinned, then viciously coiled.
 "Who knows?
 Maybe he's dead already."
 "What?"
 Julita's usually timid voice was strong as she mounted to her knees.
 "You told me my father was dead."
 "Did I?
 A lie, to keep you in your place."
 "Then he is down there," she breathed softly.